codingjoe/django-s3file/README.md

 Django does have limited support for [uploading multiple files](https://docs.djangoproject.com/en/stable/topics/http/file-uploads/#uploading-multiple-files).
 S3File fully supports this feature.
-The custom middleware makes ensure that files are accessible via `request.FILES`, even though they have been uploaded to AWS S3 directly and not to your Django application server.
+The custom middleware ensures that files are accessible via `request.FILES`, even though they have been uploaded to AWS S3 directly and not to your Django application server.